-When last week I was telling a friend I was meeting Lazy Flavors for a gastronomic experience in Lisbon; her first comment was “lazy?
+When last week I was telling a friend I was meeting Lazy Flavors food tours for a gastronomic experience in Lisbon; her first comment was “lazy?
 That’s so you!”
 Out of context, I would have felt offended, but this kind of laziness IS so me.
 I usually have a love/hate relationship with tours.
 Just the name “tours” has me thinking of all sorts of bad things: the rush, the reduced content, the painful lack of empathy from the guide.
 Still, I never say no to trying new things at least once.
 It’s a bit like taking a swim on a beach you’re not familiar with: you won’t know if the water is warm or cold until you dip your toe in.

 I’m not a skilled cook, but I’m a competent eater, so when I read the snippet of the About Fish experience I was intrigued.
 Me?
 Preparing a fish?
 I was skeptical but willing to give it a go.